 3. Streamline communications

-To truly have a lean operations management approach, communication needs to be direct and enterprise wide.
-Use a mobile-first digital platform to connect everyone in your company that allows them to communicate in real time.
-71% of frontline workers say digital communication makes them more productive.
+To truly have a lean operations management approach, communication needs to be direct and enterprise-wide.
+Use a frontline success system to connect everyone in your company that allows them to communicate in real-time.

 It allows fast collaboration for quick problem solving, eliminating those lingering issues that are a costly thorn in the side.
 Workplace tech also gathers actionable data and creates a silo-free organization that integrates data systems to create one hub for all communication.
 For instance, you can create a document library where employees can easily find job-related information when they need it.